 Sherwood Hunter 1880 - 1959

 Sherwood married Gertrude Elizabeth Gee on June 1st, 1911 at St Marylebone Parish Church, London.
 Stringer Hunter was one of his brother's witnesses.
 Gertrude was born on June 3, 1879 in North Walsham, Norfolk.
 She was the daughter of George Robert Gee, a manufacturer and coach builder, and Lucy Ann Russell of Sewells Cottages, Cats Pit Lane.
 She had a younger sister called Mildred Helen.
-Her father George died aged only thirty-nine, but her mother Lucy lived to be ninety-four.
+Her father George died aged only 39, but her mother Lucy lived to be 94.
 A widow for fifty-three years, Lucy went to live with Sherwood and Gertrude in Penzance.
-Sherwood and Gertrude didn’t have any children.
-When his Uncle George and Aunt Constance died in 1919, Sherwood and Gertrude moved to their beloved Malthouse, left to Sherwood in his will, and lived there until Gertrude's death on March 23, 1937.
+They had no children.
+When his Uncle George Sherwood and Aunt Constance died in 1919, Sherwood moved with Gertrude to his Uncle's beloved Malthouse, left to Sherwood in his will.
+They lived there until Gertrude's death on March 23, 1937.
 Her own personal estate amounted to £3,845.
 Gertrude and Lucy are both buried at the Sancreed Church Graveyard in Cornwall.

 Two years later, George S Hunter was born.
 How could there not be a George!
 A year later Catherine arrived.
 After waiting sixty years, what joy Sherwood must have felt.
 He lived long enough to see his new family grow up.
 He passed away in 1959 in Newcastle at the age of seventy-eight.
 Charlesina, known as Ina, passed away on November 2nd 2011 at the age of 94.
 Her funeral was on Monday, November 14th.
 One of her daughters has left an entry in our guestbook here.